Are You Confusing Wants and Needs? Let’s Find Out!

 Needs are essential for survival.
 They include things like food, water, shelter, and clothing.
 Without these basic needs, you cannot live or function properly.
 These are must-haves to meet your physiological needs as outlined in Maslow’s hierarchy of needs.

 Wants are non-essential and improve comfort or enjoyment.
 For example, a balanced diet is necessary, but gourmet meals fall under wants.
-Spending on wants may impact resources like time or money that could go toward essentials instead.
+Spending on wants may divert resources such as time or money that could be allocated to essentials.

 This makes managing wants and needs crucial for smart choices in free-market systems.